deelyer/MapleQuest/README.md

 - As a user, I want to be able dismantle weapons from the Weaponsmith
 - As a user, I want to battle monsters.
 - As a user, I want to be able to select between different weapons from my inventory to attack with.
-- As a user, I want to be able to save my progress with the hero I've created to file.
+- As a user, I want to be able to save the weapons I've gotten with my hero to file.
-- As a user, I want to be able to reload the game state with my previously created hero from file.
+- As a user, I want to be able to reload with the weapons from my previously created hero from file.